syncfusion-content/windowsforms-docs/WindowsForms/SfDateTimeEdit/Appearance.md

 ## Change visibility of UpDown

-UpDown allows to change the value Mouse interaction and it also allows to increment or decrement the values of date, month and year when change the value by clicking Up and Down buttons.
+UpDown allows to change the value by increment or decrement the values of date, month and year based on the selected field.
 This value change by Up and Down buttons are only applicable when `DateTimeEditingMode` is Mask.
 Visibility of UpDown buttons can be changed by `ShowUpDown` property.
 The following code snippets illustrates the same.

 {% tabs %}